lpsinger/userguide/tutorial/observability.rst

    example will illustrate one key function of HEALPix (looking up coordinates of the grid with :func:`hp.pix2ang <healpy.pixelfunc.pix2ang>`) and some of the key positional astronomy functions with Astropy.
-For more advanced functionality, we recommend the astroplan_ package.
+For more advanced functionality, we recommend the :doc:`astroplan <astroplan:index>` package.

 ::